lakshayrastogi/Reinforcement-Learning-Experiments/README.md

 ### 3. Grid World
 Evaluate how the Monte Carlo first visit and every visit methods differ in their estimation of the values of the states.

+### 4. Grid World with Function Approximation
+Using TD Control with averaged reward and linear function approximation, see how the v values converge with different values of c parameter.